 An introduction to topics in aeronautical and astronautical engineering including aerodynamics, propulsion, flight mechanics, structures, materials, orbital mechanics, design, mission planning, and environments.
 General topics include historical background, career opportunities, engineering ethics, and professionalism.
-Must be taken for a letter grade.
 Prerequisites: none.

 MAE 03.
 Introduction to Engineering Graphics and Design (4)

 Introduction to design process through a hands-on design project performed in teams.
 Topics include problem identification, concept generation, project management, risk reduction.
 Engineering graphics and communication skills are introduced in the areas of: Computer-Aided Design (CAD), hand sketching, and technical communication.
-Prerequisites: grade of C– or better in Physics 2A or 4A.
+Program or materials fees may apply.
+Prerequisites: PHYS 2A or 4A.
 Enrollment restricted to BE 25, MC 25, MC 27, MC 29, and MC 30–34 majors only.

 MAE 05.
 Quantitative Computer Skills (4)

 Introductory course for nonengineering majors.
 Use of computers in solving problems; applications from life sciences, physical sciences, and engineering.
 Students run existing computer programs and complete some programming in BASIC.
 Prerequisites: none.

 MAE 07.
 Spatial Visualization (1)